ACKNOWLEDGMENTS

 “Pay no attention to that man behind the curtain!” — from the film The Wizard of Oz (1939)

-I seem to have increased the number of my Internet handles with this article.
-My fictional writers, whose names appear in the byline, are indeed that—not real.
-So is the photographer.
+Back when I web-published the first article and wedding album, I seemed to had increased the number of my Internet handles.
+And then I brought them back for my more recent second article.
+My fictional writers, whose names appear in the bylines, are indeed that—not real.
+So is the main photographer.
 (Yeah, painfully obvious, right?)
 But I’m real, and so are the creative people behind the stories I value in the Robotech saga.
+(Jason Waltrip, the “photographer” for the picture at the start of the second article, is very real.
+More on how he got involved in my project in a bit.)
 I’m not here to talk “canon” or convince anyone of why that word is meaningless to me.
 I’ve loved a number of different sci-fi properties and a few comic book universes, but I certainly have not loved all of their content; I’m used to not caring about what is considered “canon” or “official.”
-I wrote this web article to help us celebrate a date in a specific part of the Robotech lore that was about to pass in real time—the wedding of Rick Hunter and Lisa Hayes.
+I wrote the first web article to help us celebrate a date in a specific part of the Robotech lore that was about to pass in real time—the wedding of Rick Hunter and Lisa Hayes.
 As the date of this event approached me and others in real life, I thought that something should be done online to share with people who have the same reverence for the best of the Robotech material that I do.
-This mock article is a reflection of how I see the animated series, the first straight-to-video story, the pre-millennium editions of the novels, and certain comic books as contributing to the Robotech saga in ways meaningful to me (and others, as the number of people who like my Robotech-related Facebook pages would attest).
-For anything that wasn’t in my preferred lore but was needed for the purposes of the article and supplemental pages, I made up.
-I do not necessarily think of every single thing I invented for the article or the supplemental pages as part of what I now go by for my personal take on Robotech; the main purpose of the article is to entertain while observing a Robotech event.
+That in-universe article and the second one are a reflection of how I see the animated series, the first straight-to-video story, the pre-millennium editions of the novels, and certain comic books as contributing to the Robotech saga in ways meaningful to me (and others, as the number of people who like my Robotech-related Facebook pages would attest).
+For anything that wasn’t in my preferred lore but was needed for the purposes of the articles and supplemental pages, I made up.
+I do not necessarily think of every single thing I invented for the articles or the supplemental pages as part of what I now go by for my personal take on Robotech; the main purpose of the article is to entertain while observing a Robotech event.
 In addition, I put considerable thought into what I was working on, and I had some fun with it.
 Hopefully, you’ll enjoy it for what it is—a celebration!

 Bryant Shiu aka Mecha 8